 Freshwater Pearls at a Glance

-Early Chinese history show that freshwater blister pearls were successful cultured about 700 hundred years ago.
+Early Chinese history shows that freshwater blister pearls were successfully cultured about 700 hundred years ago.
 Prior to this, natural pearls were formed within freshwater mussels and found during harvest.
-The mussels were harvested mainly for food in these early days.
+The mussels were harvested mainly for food in those early days.

 Today, freshwater pearls are a major product in the fine jewelry market.
 Their continued quality improvement allow some to almost rival their Akoya saltwater counterparts.

 White pearls are considered the classic pearl color.
-Freshwater pearls are cultured and do grow in white and other light pastels colors.
+Freshwater pearls are cultured and do grow in white and other light pastel colors.

-The value of freshwater pearls and finished pearl jewelry pieces are varied.
+The value of freshwater pearls and finished pearl jewelry is varied.